-Courses and curricula for all majors and minors are detailed in the history program course catalog.
+Majors, minors, courses and curricula are detailed in the history program course catalog.

 Major in history

 A major in history consists of 30 SH in history including HIST 121 “Introduction to History and Methods” (3), and HIST 452 “Seminar in History” (3).

 - take a wide range of history courses (United States, European, area studies)

 - acquire a high level of proficiency in at least one foreign language